Power Deposition on Tokamak Plasma-Facing Components: General Methods of Calculation

 A simple model of power deposition by plasma in flux tubes is used in calculations of the tokamak edge.
 Since it does not seem to have been fully documented elsewhere, details of the derivation of the principal formula are presented in the \App{powerdep}.
 The basic idea may be explained using \Fig{ftl}, which shows a flux-tube connecting the tokamak mid-plane with a physical surface of area~$A_1$.
 As it is assumed that particles follow fieldlines, all power entering the top of the tube strikes the surface at bottom.
 Further, the power at the top of the tube is assumed to fall off exponentially with (major) radial distance at an empirically determined rate~$\lambda_m$ from the last closed flux surface~(LCFS)~\cite{Go12Heur}.
 The LCFS is given by $\psi=\psi_m$ where $\psi_m$ is the value of the poloidal flux where the geometry touches the plasma, or equal to $\psi$ at the X-point in case of divertor plasmas.
 In \App{powerdep}, the power density~$Q$ deposited on the PFC is shown to vary as

 where~$\psi$ is the flux function value for the tube at the mid-plane, and the other quantities including the power normalisation factor~$C_{std}$ (see \App{powerdep}) are fixed for a given equilibrium and geometry.
-The formula is found to be a very accurate fit to data from many different tokamak experiments~\cite{Lo07Powe}.
+The formula is found to be a very accurate fit for suitably chosen~$\lambda_m$ to data from many different tokamak experiments~\cite{Lo07Powe}.